 Library hours vary to accommodate campus needs throughout the year.
 The hours can be found on the website here.

-Located on the east side of campus, the Marx Center is named in honor of Lawrence Marx, Jr., of Purchase, N.Y., who became interested in the College when his daughter, Lynn Marx Silverman ’64, enrolled at Hood in 1960.
+Located on the east side of campus, the Marx Center is named in honor of Lawrence Marx, Jr., of Purchase, New York, who became interested in the College when his daughter, Lynn Marx Silverman ’64, enrolled at Hood in 1960.

 Mr. Marx’s interest in the College continued to grow, and in return, the College asked Mr. Marx to serve on the Board of Associates, and later, the Board of Trustees.
 The Lawrence Marx, Jr., Resource Management Center, dedicated in 1983, is named in recognition of his outstanding leadership to Hood.

-Mr. Marx was born in New Rochelle, N.Y. on April 16, 1915, one of the two children of Lawrence and Estelle Marx.
+Mr. Marx was born in New Rochelle, New York, on April 16, 1915, one of the two children of Lawrence and Estelle Marx.
 His brother’s name was Albert.
 He is a graduate of the Horace Mann School and Phillips Exeter Academy, and graduated from Dartmouth College in 1936.

-Mr. Marx and his wife, Jane, were married in 1938 and had two children: Lynn, and Lawrence Marx, III. who graduated from Stanford University.
+Mr. Marx and his wife, Jane, were married in 1938 and had two children: Lynn, and Lawrence Marx, Illinois, who graduated from Stanford University.
 Mrs. Marx, a devoted mother and philanthropic community leader, died in 1987.